Better-Scenes/RimConnect-mod/README.md

 To run rimworld to test, you can run it through the exe and add a param to make it quick start

 - `./RimWorldWin64 -quicktest`

+## Project structure and how things hook up

+There are 3 major component that make RimConnect work.
+The server and extension are currently private repositories.

+### Overview of classes

+- Actions: These are the things that are actually run to make things happen in the game
+- API: Functions and data classes that interact with the RimConnect server
+- IncidentWorkers: New events that are custom made should go in here before being turned into an action

 ## Useful tools and links